 The Return-to-School Strategy provides information on the stages of returning to the classroom.
-Return to school must come before full return to sport.
+Return to school should be completed before your child seeks medical clearance for full return to unrestricted sport activities.

-When can the athlete return to sport?
+When can my child return to sport and physical activity?

-It is very important that an athlete not go back to full participation in sport if they have any concussion signs or symptoms.
 Return to sport and physical activity must follow a step-wise approach.